-exemption, the finder's-fee for historic mercantile savings, and the administrative costs associated with contracting, application submission, and verification.
 Accordingly, even if FirstEnergy's preferred method of evaluating the "reasonableness" of an exemption were accepted, that reasonableness, on cost grounds alone, would be seriously tested.
 The Commission is within its right to consider the cost-effectiveness of these projects prior to approval.
-Intervenors Are Pleased That FirstEnergy Is Willing To Participate In A Workshop III.
-As Requested By The OEC, OCC, And Commissioner Roberto.
-Despite FirstEnergy's objections to the Comments filed by OEC/OCC, the Company says that it is willing to participate in a workshop that could help streamline the mercantile application process by, among other things, developing a standard application form.34 The OEC, OCC, and Commissioner Roberto35 have all suggested such a workshop to streamline the application process, and the OEC/OCC Comments suggested that such a workshop take place as soon as possible.
-FirstEnergy also states that a workshop "could benefit all parties, [but that] CEI would support such efforts only if they did not further delay rulings on [pending applications]."36 We understand FirstEnergy's interest in having its applications reviewed quickly, and we believe that such a workshop would work towards this end.
+III.
+Intervenors Are Pleased That FirstEnergy Is Willing To Participate In A Workshop As Requested By The OEC, OCC, And Commissioner Roberto.
+Despite FirstEnergy's objections to the Comments filed by OEC/OCC, the Company says that it is willing to participate in a workshop that could help streamline the mercantile application process by, among other things, developing a standard application form.
+35 The OEC, OCC, and Commissioner Roberto36 have all suggested such a workshop to streamline the application process, and the OEC/OCC Comments suggested that such a workshop take place as soon as possible.
+FirstEnergy also states that a workshop "could benefit all parties, [but that] Ohio Edison would support such efforts only if they did not further delay rulings on [pending applications]."37 We understand FirstEnergy's interest in having its applications reviewed quickly, and we believe that such a workshop would work towards this end.
 The OEC and the OCC do not support FirstEnergy's request to have all of its applications approved prior to such a workshop.
 However, OEC/OCC requested that a workshop be convened in the very near term, which could alleviate FirstEnergy's concerns that a workshop would significantly delay approval of its applications.
 Accordingly, with regard to the workshop concept, there appears to be much common ground and little difference between FirstEnergy's position and OEC's/OCC's.
+The Commission, therefore, should convene a workshop, as requested in the OEC's/OCC's Comments, as soon as possible. - 35 Reply at 7.

-The Reply at 8.
-Case No. 09-1102-EL-EEC, Finding and Order (Roberto, dissenting).
+36 Case No. 09-1102-EL-EEC, Finding and Order (Roberto, dissenting).
+37 Reply at 7.